 No one (myself included) can give you be-all and end-all advice to run your business.
 Use articles like this to inspire and guide you but apply your expertise and knowledge to make the ideas work for you.

 You should already have a sales goal you’d like to hit for the year.
-If you don’t, set that goal now, subtract your earnings from the months that have passed and distribute the remaining amount between the months that are remaining, giving a higher goal for busy months and a lower goal for slower months.
+If you don’t, set that goal now, subtract your earnings from the months that have passed and distribute the remaining amount between the months that are left, giving a higher goal for busy months and a lower goal for slower months.

 For example, if you’d like to earn $15,000 for the year and you made $3500 in January/February/March, you’d divide $11,500 by 9 (for the 9 remaining months from April – December) to have a goal of $1278 each month.
 But you may know April is a slow month, May is busy and June falls in between.
 So you might set your sales goal to $800 for April, make up that $478 in May with a $1756 goal and $1278 for June.